luc-github/esp3d.io/src/docs/ESP3D-TFT/Version_1.X/installation/index.md

 - Select : View->Command palette
 - Type : configure esp

+!!! info "Note"
-Currently ESP3D-TFT use the released version 5.1  of the IDF
+    Currently ESP3D-TFT use the released version **5.1.2**  of the IDF, using another release version of the IDF is not supported.

 If you install ESP-IDF offline, you need to select "UseExitSetup"